-International pressure is increasing on both Iran and Syria for additional sanctions and multilateral action against certain types of transactions.
+International pressure is increasing on Iran for additional sanctions and multilateral action against certain types of transactions.

-Many of these sanctions are targeted at the nuclear, petroleum, banking and insurance industries, also against individuals, organizations and companies that have been identified by and not limited to; the United Nations, European Union, United States and Australia.
-New sanctions have been imposed on people and entities in Iran and Syria.
+Many of these sanctions are targeted at the nuclear, petroleum, banking and insurance industries, also against individuals, organizations and companies that have been identified by and not limited to; the United Nations, European Union, United States, Canada and Australia.
+Comprehensive sanctions have been imposed on people and entities in Iran.

 When shipping commodities, information and/or technology which are not allowed to be freely exported, an appropriate license is required.

-As part of TNT’s Export Controls compliance, effective immediately TNT requires the Iran and Syria Sanctions Customer statement to be signed before accepting your goods for transportation to Iran and / or Syria.
+As part of TNT’s Export Controls compliance, TNT requires the Iran Sanctions Customer Statement to be signed before accepting your goods for transportation to Iran.
 A copy of this statement must be provided together with export paperwork and necessary trade documents.

-Click to print and complete the Iran and Syria Sanctions Customer Statement on Company Letterhead (.doc format)
+Click to print and complete the Iran Sanctions Customer Statement on Company Letterhead (.doc format)

-Non compliance shipments will be held and subject to delays or return.
-This applies to document and non document consignments.
+Non-compliant shipments will be held and subject to delays or return.
+This applies to document and non-document consignments.
 All diplomatic material falls under the diplomatic process and procedures.